One-Pot Turmeric Ginger Pumpkin Soup

 To serve the ginger pumpkin soup in mini pumpkins: first, wash and clean the pumpkins well.
 Then slice off a “lid” from each one and use a spoon to scoop out the seedy/fleshy part within.
 Brush the interior of each one with a little oil and prod several times with a fork or knife.
 Then, bake in a preheated oven at 180ºC/350ºF for 35-40 minutes, or until tender and golden.

 Like the idea of serving a dish in a mini pumpkin?
-You might also enjoy this pumpkin, quinoa, and kale salad, or mini pumpkin cakes in a pumpkin!
+You might also enjoy these mini pumpkin cakes!

 Cored mini pumpkins